PetyaKatsarova/cub3d/cub_imgs_unstoppable/lib/MLX42/README.md

 ## For Windows (with Windows Subsystem for Linux 2 (WSL2))

 > [!IMPORTANT]
-> Before starting with all these steps, [read this](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps)
+> Before starting with all these STEP_SIZEs, [read this](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps)

 1. Set these variables in your `.zshrc` or `.bashrc`:
 ```bash